meierrene/meierrene/README.md

 👋 Greetings!

 I'm René, 33 years old.
 Actually I'm working as a Airline Pilot.
-But I'm newbie and excited to programming.
-My first contact with programming was when I was studying Mechanical Engineering with <code>.c</code> language in 2008.
+But I'm newbie and excited for programming.
+My first contact with programming was when I studied Mechanical Engineering with <code>.c</code> language in 2008.
 After several years I've decided to go deeper for programming.
-Then I got some knowledgement from Java, JavaScript, HTML and CSS.
+Then I got some skills from Java, JavaScript, HTML and CSS.
 And even started some little projects.
 Actually I'm searching for homework jobs to get even better.

 Resuming...
 - ✈ I’m currently working as A320 Pilot at Azul Brazilian Airlines for 7 years;